 I look around and see miracles.
 I look around and see Heaven.
 I look around and see the Garden and the Playground.
 I look around and see the Divine Presence everywhere, all around me, and in me.
 I am part of the whole.
 Actually I am not a part; I am the Whole.
 I am

 I don’t exist isolated.
 Separation is an illusion.
-I am not this little, unconnected, and detached being that I thought I was.
+I am not this little, unconnected, detached, and fearful being that I thought I was.
 I am the Whole.
 I am

 Only One exists.
 I am the Universe.
 I am the Immense One.
 I am the Whole.
 I am holy.
 I am